TalBarmocha/GoogleSheetsSave-Send/README.md

-# GoogleSheetsSave-Send
+# GoogleSheetsSave&Send
+I needed to create a backup for my google sheets and then send the backup to my work mail. so I created this script to help me do this automatically.

-This script copy the sheet you want from google sheets then saves it on the server. send it to an email, and then deletes it
+This script downloads a sheet from 'Google Sheets' send it via gmail and then deletes it from the location downloaded

+thanks to @The-Intrigued-Engineer for the encoding solution